Access Control Door Reader Systems

-Network-attached door access control systems connect to your network.
-The door reader and the controller can be located at the door and use Power over Ethernet (PoE).
+Network-attached door access control systems connect to your network through a controller or directly to the network.
+The access control door reader and the controller can be located at the door and use Power over Ethernet (PoE).
 There are several choices described below.

-Door access control can be implemented using intelligent network-attached IP reader-controllers or by using an IP controller with attached readers.
+Door access control can be implemented using intelligent network-attached IP reader-controllers or by using an Slave Readers attached to IP controllers.

 IP Door Reader Comparison